 The potential benefits of epidurals are not limited to pain-relief, but this effect alone is adequate to fully justify choosing to have one.
 You don’t need me to tell you that childbirth is associated with extreme agony!
 Some women find it easier than others – some women are in labour for 30 hours, others in 3.
 Different women have different pain thresholds.
 Different women have different psychological reactions to pain.
 Etc, etc. Epidurals, as Amy Tuteur points out, “as the most effective form of pain relief”, can “give women control over their own bodies and control over the way in which they behave.
 This allows women to represent themselves to others in the ways in which they wish to be seen, instead of pushing them into a “non-rational” space.”

-There is no doubt that many people have had extraordinarily beautiful, meaningful experiences giving birth at home.
+There is no doubt that many people have had beautiful, meaningful experiences giving birth at home.
 And that’s great for them.
-But pitting “natural” births against those that do not fit the bill, as if women who can’t have, don’t want, or for any reason choose not to have that experience themselves are therefore forfeiting the “true” beauty of giving birth is a nonsense.
-The simplistic and banal idea that the beauty of giving birth is tied to the ins and outs of the birth plan is curiously materialistic for such a transcendental crowd.
-It’s like being under the impression that you can guarantee your party will be a hit as long as you get the décor right, or that the meal you’re preparing will be great because of the dining set you’ve brought out for the occasion, when everyone knows that really it’s the people you’re with, your state of mind and a bit of luck (oh, and the main course, of course) that makes an experience wonderful, not the fancy lights or bad music you were playing, or the Sheffield-steal cutlery.
-The implication that women falling into the “unnatural birth” category have somehow failed to fulfil themselves as people, and should feel guilty for choosing what feels or felt right for them is essentially bullying – unfounded, immature and mean.
+But pitting “natural” births against those that do not fit the bill, as if women who have their babies in hospital or with medical assistance of any kind are forfeiting the “true” beauty of giving birth, is a nonsense.
+The banal idea that the beauty of giving birth is tied to the ins and outs of the birth plan is curiously materialistic for such a transcendental crowd.
+It’s a bit like being under the impression that you can guarantee your dinner party will be a hit as long as you get the décor right.
+Everyone knows that really it’s the people you’re with, your state of mind and a bit of luck (oh, and the main course, of course) that makes an experience wonderful – not the fancy lights, the bad music you were playing, or even the Sheffield-steel cutlery.
+The implication that women falling into the “unnatural birth” category have somehow failed to fulfil themselves as people, and should feel guilty for choosing what feels or felt right for them is essentially bullying – baseless, immature and mean.

 Which is unsurprising given its origins.
 The NB movement began when Grantly Dick-Read, a British doctor practising during the 1930s-50s, published Natural Childbirth and Childbirth Without Fear, in which he espoused the view that pain experienced during childbirth consisted in nothing more than the fear of childbirth itself.
 His (incorrect) basis for this claim was that “primitive” women didn’t suffer labour pains.
 “Overcivilization” had planted in the minds of women the myth that labour was painful, and women then fabricated the pain accordingly.
 Dick-Read, it should be noted, also argued that (white) women who limited the size of their family were committing “race suicide”.
 Woman, whom he dubbed “the factory”, “fails when she ceases to desire the children for which she was primarily made.”
 He also believed that measures should be taken to prevent “bad stock” from reproducing too much, and encourage “superior stock” to make up the shortfall.